matuzalemmuller/tcc-engtelecom/gcp/README.md

 ---
 ### Deploy remote k8s cluster

 Modify the file `rancher-cluster.yml` to include the correct IPs and username so rancher can access the VMs and create the cluster.
-Note that you may also need to change your firewall rules to allow traffic in ports 443, 2380, 2379, 10250 and 6443.

 After changing the file, deploy the remote k8s cluster using rke:

 ```
 rke up --config ./rancher-cluster.yml
 ```

+* Note that when the VMs were started using terraform all the necessary firewall rules should have been setup already, but you may also need to change your settings to allow additional ports.

-Note that the version of docker installed in the VM needs to be compatible with the rke version installed in the local computer.
+* Note that the version of docker installed in the VM needs to be compatible with the rke version installed in the local computer.
 For example, at the time this project is being worked on (Q3 of 2018), the latest stable release of rke is 1.9.0, which supports docker-ce 17.03.x.
 This is not the latest version of Docker at this time.

 ---
 ### Move k8s local file created by rancher to k8s local configuration folder